osg-htc/docs/docs/release/osg-36.md

 excludepkgs=rrdtool
 ```

-### GlideinWMS 3.9.6 ###
+### GlideinWMS ###

--   Running Glideins are not reported correctly when using tokens.
+Running Glideins are not reported correctly when using tokens.
 This is due to a missing ID and is affecting all releases up to 3.9.6.
-It has been fixed in 3.10.0
+It has been fixed in 3.10.0 (not yet released).

 Latest News
 -----------